nyu-bigdata-class/notes-2020/mar30/template.md

 # Mostly-ordered multicast
 ## Motivation
 Most of the distributed systems are designed independently from the network.
 It is suitable for Internet, since it is unpredictable.
 But lots of today's applications are distributed systems that deployed in data centers, and there are several properties different from Internet:
-1. Data center networks are more predictable.
+1. Data center networks are more predictable: Structured topologies
-2. Data center networks are more reliable.
+2. Data center networks are more reliable: Packet loss is rare.
-3. Data center networks are more extensible.
+3. Data center networks are more extensible: Use of technologies such as software-define dnetworking (SDN) allows flexibility in routing and in-network processing (using VMs or containers) of packets.

 So now it is possible to co-design the distributed system and the network.
 To treat the data center as an approximation of synchronous network, two mechanisms are introduced: Mostly-Ordered Multicast and the Speculative Paxos replication protocol.